 I have heard it countless times, “Better get some bread with that 1911 pistol because you will have plenty of jam.”
 There are other quotes that roll off the tongue, but they’re essentially all the same.
 As a bit of an older curmudgeon, I grit my teeth a bit when I see people write this.
-This pistol has a lot to offer, but requires the right type of owner.
-I think it is time we look at the 1911 handgun and get a better understanding of this classic blaster.
+This pistol has a lot to offer but requires the right type of owner.
+I think it is time we look at the 1911 handgun and get a better understanding of this classic firearm.

 Looking for shooting classes in your area?

 The 1911 pistol has been around since, well… 1911.
 As the joke goes, it has won two world wars.
 The classic firearm is a single-action, semi-automatic, magazine-fed, recoil-operated pistol originally chambered for the .45 ACP cartridge.
 It served as the standard-issue sidearm for the United States Armed Forces from 1911 to 1985.
 While it’s not a standard issue weapon in the military any longer, the 1911 still retains a serious following from the competition realm to law enforcement and everyday carry advocates.
 But where did its reputation for unreliability come from?

 Why does the 1911 have a reputation for unreliability?

 For decades there were little-to-no complaints or whining about the 1911 Handgun In fact, the armed forces procured around 2.7 million M1911 and M1911A1 pistols in military contracts during its service life.
 There was no shortage of veterans and law enforcement officers with an extensive history on the 1911.
 You would think that if there was a major problem, it would have come out.